iworks/wp-sitemap-control/readme.txt

 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-WP Sitemap Control allow to choose which public post types or taxonomies should be able in the /wp-sitemap.xml
+WP Sitemap Control allow choosing which public post types or taxonomies should be able in the /wp-sitemap.xml

 == Description ==

-Plugin allows you to control which post types should be included in the [WordPress sitemap][].
-By default on build-in sitemap are all public post types and taxonomies, but now you can include or exclude selected type of content from your sitemap.
+The plugin allows you to control which post types should be included in the [WordPress sitemap][].
+By default on build-in sitemap are all public post types and taxonomies, but now you can include or exclude the selected type of content from your sitemap.
 [Learn about sitemaps][].

 [WordPress sitemap]: https://make.wordpress.org/core/2020/07/22/new-xml-sitemaps-functionality-in-wordpress-5-5/